- Lukas Slothuus

 - Political theory, Political philosophy, Marxism, Critical theory, Resistance, Contentious politics, Political affect, Radical democracy, Civil disobedience

-I have over three years of teaching experience at Edinburgh and hold Associate Fellowship of the Higher Education Academy.
-I have completed the Edinburgh Teaching Award and am nearing completion of the Postgraduate Certificate in Academic Practice (PgCAP) at the Moray School of Education, University of Edinburgh, leading to Fellowship of the HEA.
+I have over four years of teaching experience at Edinburgh and hold Associate Fellowship of the Higher Education Academy.
+I have completed the Edinburgh Teaching Award and have completed all coursework for the Postgraduate Certificate in Academic Practice (PgCAP) at the Moray School of Education, University of Edinburgh, leading to Fellowship of the HEA.

 Dr Mathias Thaler (Politics & IR)